 The addition of an asset-backed lending fund (the Pollen Street Fund) should further diversify the portfolio.
-The Pantheon fund -a senior direct lending focused private credit secondaries fund - should facilitate the quicker deployment of capital.
-Both Churchill and Arcmont are evergreen funds, a benefit of which is increased access to cash.
+The Pantheon fund -a Our Investment Services continued senior direct lending focused private credit secondaries fund - should facilitate the quicker deployment of capital.
+Both Churchill and Arcmont are evergreen funds, a benefit of which is increased access